rish-16/cs4248-project/README.md

 2. importing the notebook of choice as a Google Colab notebook (mounts to your drive folder)
     - Notebooks tagged `_FT` are for finetuning
     - Notebooks tagged `_Eval` are to evaluate the respective finetuned model
-3. switching to GPU mode (preferably Premium Class + High RAM GPU)
+3. switching to GPU mode
+4. running as-is

+**Notes:**
-> **Note:** The notebook should run without errors if the filepaths are fixed according to your GDrive setup.
+- The notebook should run without errors if the filepaths are fixed according to your GDrive setup.
 If you run into any issues, please feel free to drop an [Issue](https://github.com/rish-16/cs4248-project/issues).
+- We recommend configuring a Premium Class + High RAM GPU on Google Colab; more often than not, with Colab+, you'll be assigned an A100!

 ### Scripts